Uni-CLI Roadmap

 |---|---|

-| Adapter catalog | Web, browser, desktop, macOS, bridge, and external CLI surfaces are discoverable through unicli list and unicli search. |
+| Operation catalog | Web, browser, desktop, macOS, bridge, local-tool, and protocol operations are discoverable through list, search, and do. |

 | v2 output envelope | Normal command surfaces return structured success and error envelopes. |

-| Agent backend matrix | Native CLI, JSON stream, MCP, ACP, HTTP API, OpenAI-compatible, and bridge routes are modeled explicitly. |
+| Runtime exposure | Native CLI, JSON stream, MCP, ACP, HTTP API, OpenAI-compatible, and bridge routes are modeled explicitly. |

 | Docs site | VitePress landing page, guide/reference split, local search, and GitHub Pages deployment workflow are available. |